A scientific analysis of monocultures, humus degradation, and the systemic consequences for our Earth

 4. Why this is not a neutral development

-Let me be clear here: The loss of soil diversity is not a natural cycle.It is man-made.
-It is created by:
+I want to be clear here: The loss of soil biodiversity is not a natural cycle.It is man-made.
+It results from:

 - simplification